 PPS is short for "pay-per-share" reward system.
 This means that the miner will receive a reward (get paid) for each valid contributed share.
-There are some other proportional reward systems where not all miners who contribute get paid, but NiceHash only uses PPS.
+There are some other proportional reward systems, where not all miners who contribute get paid, but NiceHash only uses PPS.

 When a seller submits their work (a share) to NiceHash, it is validated by our stratum engine and validator.

 A) If a share is validated by our engine, but is rejected by the buyer's pool (by stratum protocol definition), this means that there is something wrong with the pool (whether it's misconfigured, using the wrong algorithm, or has temporary micro issues) and the provider's work was valid.
 In this case, the provider gets paid for the work they provided.
-So, in this case, it's the buyer's responsibility to switch to other pools.
-However, if the provider's rig is misconfigured and is producing some (not necessarily all) invalid shares, these shares are detected by our engine and for those shares the provider doesn't get paid for (and the buyer doesn't pay for them) because it's the provider's responsibility to provide properly configured and stable mining rigs.
+So, in this case, it is the buyer's responsibility to switch to other pools.
+However, if the provider's rig is misconfigured and is producing some (not necessarily all) invalid shares, these shares are detected by our engine and for those shares, the provider doesn't get paid (and the buyer doesn't pay for them), because it's the provider's responsibility to provide properly configured and stable mining rigs.
 This kind of bad shares is usually produced by over-clocked/overheated/misconfigured rigs (there are usually 0% of this kind of invalid shares for good/normal configured rigs and approx. 1-5% of this kind of invalid shares for bad configured rigs).

 B) Our engine additionally checks the responsiveness of the buyer's pool.
-When a buyer's pool becomes unresponsive (pool being DDoSed, pool is having performance issues, etc.) engine immediately disconnects this pool, deactivates the buyer's order and reroutes work to other pools/orders.
+When a buyer's pool becomes unresponsive (pool being DDoSed, pool is having performance issues, etc.), the engine immediately disconnects this pool, deactivates the buyer's order and reroutes the work to other pools/orders.
 In this case, the buyer isn't paying any more (their order is on "pause") and providers are selling their work to other orders (no hash power is lost, but the providers might notice a quick disconnect/reconnect on their miners).
-This detection is much faster than ordinary mining software detection (cgminer, etc.) and, therefore, buyers pays less than they would be paying by renting physical rigs (which is usually time-based) - even if they would setup backup pools.
-The buyer can set multiple orders with multiple pools and thus ensure that the majority of their orders will get processes even if some of the pools are unstable.
+This detection is much faster than ordinary mining software detection (cgminer, etc.) and, therefore, buyers pay less than they would be paying by renting physical rigs (which is usually time-based) - even if they would setup backup pools.
+The buyer can set multiple orders with multiple pools and thus ensure that the majority of their orders will get processes, even if some of the pools are unstable.